saturneric/GpgFrontend-Manual/src/content/docs/guides/email-operations.md

 encryption and signing, ensuring compatibility with tools like Thunderbird and other OpenPGP-enabled clients.

+GpgFrontend produces **PGP/MIME** messages (RFC 3156) rather than inline PGP.
+A signed message is wrapped as a `multipart/signed` structure with a detached signature, and an encrypted message as `multipart/encrypted`.
+This keeps the message body, attachments, and formatting intact, and it is the format modern clients such as Thunderbird expect.

 - Emails processed in GpgFrontend can be easily verified and decrypted by compliant email clients.
 - Supports separate and combined operations, such as: